cng008/spotify-web-player-clone/README.md

 ## Challenges

-There were a many challenges figuring how to piece the frontend and backend together.
+There were many challenges figuring how to piece the frontend and backend together.

 - Issue: keeping a user logged into their account so that they wouldn't be logged out of their spotify authentication on page refresh.
   - Resolution: Storing this data in the browser solved this issue.